 Most people want to jump right into a new game as soon as they pick it up or download it.
-The latest Mortal Kombat installment is no different, which is why we’ve listed all of the Mortal Kombat 11 controls so you can quickly and easily look through them without having to pause your game.
+Mortal Kombat 11 is no different, which is why we’ve listed all of the Mortal Kombat 11 controls so you can easily look through them without having to pause your game.

 Mortal Kombat 11 Controls

 These are the default Mortal Kombat 11 controls, which can be changed at any time.
 We’ll also cover some of the basic options in the game, such as Input Window Timing, Krushing Blows Held Check, Release Check, Input Shortcuts and more, so you have a better understanding of what these options are.

 D-Pad or Thumbstick|

 RT + LT|

 Mortal Kombat 11 has an excellent tutorial that can help even the most basic of players become a fighting-game expert.
 The tutorial not only goes over basic inputs and controls but also advanced techniques that expert players in the competitive scene use, including explanations on punishing moves and frame-counting.

 Input Window Timing

 Input Window Timing controls how precise you have to be when performing special moves.
 You can set this to LONG, MEDIUM or SHORT.
 When set to Long you’ll have more leeway when trying to perform special moves and special move cancels.
 When set to SHORT you’ll have to be more precise with your inputs if you want to execute a special move.
 MEDIUM is the halfway point between the two settings.
 If you have trouble performing special moves, start with the LONG setting.

 Krushing Blows Held Check